tesmarishy/qubership-envgene/docs/instance-pipeline-parameters.md

 **Description**:

 If `true`:
   In the pipeline, a job for generating the environment inventory is executed.
-The new Environment Inventory will be generated in the path `/environments/<ENV_NAME>/Inventory/env_definition.yml`
+The new Environment Inventory will be generated in the path `/environments/<ENV_NAME>/Inventory/env_definition.yml`.
+See details in [Environment Inventory Generation](/docs/env-inventory-generation.md)

 **Example**: `true`